mw-orcl/adb-connectors/microsoft-power-bi/power-bi-desktop/power-bi-connector-guide.md

-17. Create your own graph or retrieve the data in theTable
+17. Create your own graph or retrieve the data in the table

 ![pbi_graph](./images/power-bi-graph.png)